Jollerprutt/proxmox-node/README.md

 |**Proxmox Linux Bond** | `bond0` | `bond0` | `bond1` | `bond1` | |  |
 |**Proxmox Linux Bridge** | `vmbr0` | `vmbr0` | `vmbr1` | `vmbr1` | `vmbr2` | `vmbr3` |

-If you are using the Qotom 4x Gigabit NIC model version then you dont have enough NIC ports to create LAGS because we require 4x connection addresses.
+If you are using the Qotom 4x Gigabit NIC model version then you dont have enough NIC ports to create LAGS because we require 4x physical connection addresses.
 A Qotom 4x Gigabit NIC PC router configuration would be as follows.

 | Proxmox NIC ID | enp1s0 | enp2s0 |enp3s0 | enp4s0 |
 | :--- | :---:  | :---: | :---:  | :---: |
 |**Proxmox Linux Bridge** | `vmbr0` | `vmbr1` | `vmbr2` | `vmbr3` |

-The following recipes are for the Qotom Mini PC Q500G6-S05 unit.
+The following recipes are for the 6x Gigabit NIC Qotom Mini PC Q500G6-S05 unit.
 Amend for other hardware.

 Go to Proxmox web interface of your Qotom node (should be https://192.168.1.101:8006/ ) `typhoon-01` > `System` > `Network` > `Create` > `Linux Bond` and fill out the details as shown below (must be in order).
 Here we are going to create two LAGs/Bonds.